lorenzofox3/di-example/README.md

 ### databases

-The beauty of DI is that it allows us to swap databases engine without touching the "business" code: the .models.js files and, the route handlers and scripts ("usecases").
+The beauty of DI is that it allows us to swap concrete implementations.
+In this case it gives the ability to change entirely the DB engine without touching the "business" code: the ```.models.js``` files and, the route handlers and scripts ("usecases").

-We provided various implementation of the abstract interfaces: for MySQL and PostgresSQL (the only difference is the low level DB pool impl), and for mongodb (with a different bankAccounts.service impl and a different db pool impl )
+We provided various implementations of the abstract interfaces: for MySQL and PostgresSQL (the only difference is the low level DB pool impl), and for mongodb (with a different bankAccounts service impl and a different db pool impl )

+To toggle a particular engine: use the ``DB_ENGINE`` en variable (mongo, mysql or pg (default))

 #### SQL databases